sucre-rt/freemarket_sample_62f/README.md

 |delivery|references|null: false, foreign_key|
 |brand|references|null: false, foreign_key|
 ### Association
-- has_one :evaluation, dependent: :destroy
+- has_one :evaluation
-- has_one :payment, dependent: :destory
+- has_one :payment
-- has_many :likes
+- has_many :likes, dependetnt: :destory
-- has_many :transactions
+- has_many :transactions,
 - has_many :messages
-- has_many :images
+- has_many :images, dependent: :destory
 - belongs_to :user
 - belongs_to :category
 - belongs_to :delivery